African-American music: 1990s, 2000s, 2010s, and today

+Within underground circles, the Afro-punk movement garnered attention in the early 21st century, in large part due to the eponymous documentary released in 2003.
+This movement, including an annual festival has also contributed to bringing further light to the role of black people in punk rock since its origins in the 1970s.

 Along with the singer-songwriter influence on hip-hop and R&B, there was an increase in creativity and expression through Rap music.
-Tupac, The Notorious B.I.G. ("Biggie"), N.W.A, Lil Kim, Snoop Dog, and Nas broke into the music industry.
+Tupac, The Notorious B.I.G. ("Biggie"), N.W.A, Lil' Kim, Snoop Dogg, and Nas broke into the music industry.
 '90s rap introduced many other subgenres including Gangsta rap, Conscious rap, and Pop rap.
 Gangsta rap focused on gang violence, drug dealing and poverty.
 It was also a major player in the East Coast–West Coast hip hop rivalry.
 Main players in this rivalry were Tupac and Suge Knight on the West Coast and The Notorious B.I.G. and Diddy on the East Coast.

-By the early 2000s R&B began to emphasize solo artists with pop appeal, including Usher, Beyoncé, and the Caribbean-born Rihanna.
-This music was accompanied by creative and unique music videos such as Beyoncé's "Crazy in Love", Rihanna's "Pon de Replay", and Usher's "Caught Up".
-These videos helped R&B become more profitable and more popular than it had been in the 1990s.
-The line between hip-hop, R&B, and pop was blurred by producers such as Timbaland and Lil Jon, and by artists like Missy Elliott, T-Pain, Nelly, Akon, and OutKast.

 Hip-hop remains a genre created and dominated by African-Americans.
 In its early years the lyrics were about the hardships of being black in the United States.
 White-owned record labels controlled how hip-hop was marketed, resulting in changes to the lyrics and culture of hip-hop to suit white audiences.
 Scholars and African-American hip-hop creators noticed this change.
 Hip-hop is used to sell cars, cell phones, and other merchandise.

 The hip-hop movement has become increasingly mainstream as the music industry has taken control of it.
 Essentially, "from the moment 'Rapper's Delight' went platinum, hiphop the folk culture became hiphop the American entertainment-industry sideshow."